Gopal Fun Park

 Gopal Fun Park is a privately owned park located about 1 km from Hatkhola, Biratnagar, Nepal.
 The park has an area of 13 bighas (approximately 2.1 ha) out of which 3 bhigas is occupied by a pond.
-The park has boating, rope climbing, and children entertainment faciliteis.
+The park has boating, rope climbing, and children entertainment facilities.
 The park was established in December 2017 at a cost of NPR 130,000,000.